Manolo Jiménez (footballer, born 1964): Zaragoza

 Jiménez was appointed head coach of Real Zaragoza on 31 December 2011, replacing the fired Javier Aguirre.
 He was relieved of his duties at the end of the 2012–13 season, as the Aragonese were relegated to division two after four years.

 Al-Rayyan

 On 4 November 2013, Jiménez signed with Al-Rayyan.
-They were relegated from the Qatar Stars League at the end of his debut season, but achieved promotion the following year.
+They were relegated from the Qatar Stars League in his debut season, but achieved promotion the following year.

 Jiménez's contract was terminated on 20 May 2015.

 Return to AEK

 Jiménez returned to AEK on 19 January 2017, succeeding José Morais who had resigned the previous day; he signed a deal until the end of the season, extendable by one year subject to satisfactory performance in domestic competitions.
 He oversaw the team's qualification to the group stage of a European competition on 24 August (after a six-year absence), following a 3–0 home win against Club Brugge in the Europa League play-off round.

 At the end of the 2017–18 campaign, the club won the national championship for the first time in 24 years.
 He left the Olympic Stadium on 25 May 2018 at the end of his contract, however, after negotiations for its renewal proved unsuccessful.